Choose a compute plan

 Best for production websites, high traffic databases, and any application that requires 100% sustained CPU usage or may be impacted by resource contention.

-- CI/CD toolchains and build servers
+- CI/CD pipelines and build servers

 - Game servers (like Minecraft or Team Fortress)